 – Partners may have difficulty understanding or participating in the program.

-The net result is about the same: Channel Managers feel they are being hijacked by a program that seems to have a life of its own, with little accountability and sub-optimal ROI.
+Either way, the net result is about the same.
+Channel Managers feel they are being hijacked by a program that seems to have a life of its own, with little accountability and sub-optimal ROI.
 The net guidance here is: Keep your eyes and ears open!!
 But what to watch and listen for?

 I’m sure some of these will sound very familiar…while others might be waiting just around the corner!

 1. “I can’t really demonstrate a true, financial ROI”

 Most MDF management tools, such as spreadsheets or even “home-grown tools” have limited capability.
 Therefore they can only provide some indication of return, usually expressed as number of leads generated or some other quantifiable measure.
 In order to push the ROI analysis to the next level, vendors need to utilize an automated channel platform that links MDF to their sales management platform.
 That way, they can measure not only the leads, but also the conversion to real revenue improvement.